strudel-science/strudel-kit/strudel-cli/README.md

 cd my-app
 ```

-Add the `compare-data` task flow to your app:
+Add the task flow to your app:

 ```
-strudel add-taskflow my-taskflow --template compare-data
+strudel add-taskflow --config ../my-taskflow-config.json
 ```

 Install dependencies and start your app.